Day 49: Road Walk to Ōwhango, 42 Traverse

 More road walk brought us into Ōwhango.
 Being a (small) town, we hoped there would be some place we could get ice cream and soda.
 We saw a Petrol sign and hoped it was a gas station with a store; it wasn’t, it was just a historical artifact.
 We waked a bit further, to a cafe, but it had closed at 2 pm, an hour and a half earlier.
 We backtracked a little to another canoe rental company, thinking that they might also have a small store to sell food to their guests, but their office had also already closed.

 We continued down the road, heading towards a small forest road that would lead us to the 42 Traverse.
 Just before we entered the forest, I spotted a water cooler on a table with two chairs outside of someone’s fence, with a sign saying there was free cold water.
-We weren’t especially low on water, but cold water is a luxury we don’t often have on the trail, so we stopped briefly to get some water.
+We weren’t especially low on water, but cold water is a luxury we don’t often have on the trail, so we stopped briefly to have some.

 It was only 4 pm, and as-planned, we had less than half an hour of hiking left.
 With a 37 km day planned for tomorrow, if we could go further today to shorten tomorrow — especially with rain forecast — we definitely wanted to do that.
 Especially since we need to get to our destination tomorrow, the Tongariro Holiday Park, before 6 pm.
 Some digging around our trail guide found some comments pointing out a campsite about 8 km further than we’d planned for today.
 That’d probably take us between two and three hours, depending on how good the trail was, so we decided to go for it.